woodpecker-ci/woodpecker/docs/docs/20-usage/30-matrix-pipelines.md

 ## Interpolation

-Matrix variables are interpolated in the yaml using the `${VARIABLE}` syntax, before the yaml is parsed.
-This is an example yaml file before interpolating matrix parameters:
+Matrix variables are interpolated in the YAML using the `${VARIABLE}` syntax, before the YAML is parsed.
+This is an example YAML file before interpolating matrix parameters:

 ```yaml
 matrix: